Helium0/OpenCartProject/README.md

    ![2024-11-24_01h02_35](https://github.com/user-attachments/assets/26730d21-1bbc-468f-b18b-a590deb060b1)
 4. You dont have to install APP locally if you dont want however data base tests will fail

-# More about project
-I have been learning Java since February 2024 that`s why I didnt publish anything on my github.
-I had to learn basic concepts, logic and syntax.
-I am still in study zone however to go further and learn new things I decided to create my own projects.

 ## Technologies, tools and methodologies which I used:
 `- Java programming Language`